Code editor

 above a class, method etc. Adds ///

-on Enter, shows list of tags, autocompletes tags, color-highlights tags, text and see references.
+, shows a list of tags, autocompletes tags, color-highlights tags, text and see

 Go to symbol documentation